wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

   ## Attachment Filtering
   Not all attachments from the original conversation appear in this archive:
   - System prompts and instruction files are automatically excluded
-  - The archiving system file itself (AIConversationArchivingSystem.md) is never included
+  - The archiving instruction file itself (detected by content, not filename) is never included
   - Pasted content that was never discussed or referenced is filtered out
   - Only conversation-relevant attachments are preserved
+  - Archives loaded as context are ALWAYS merged (never included as attachments)

   ## How to Process This Archive
   1. Read this entire file to understand the full context